Learn about the new tax treatment of alimony and other considerations.

 Divorcing spouses will have the opportunity during the balance of 2018 to either finalize their divorce prior to the end of 2018 (if they wish to have the prior income and deduction rules apply to alimony payments) or plan accordingly under the new federal tax law as they settle the terms of their divorce after 2018.

-Of course, as with many of the changes in the individual income tax provisions of the federal tax law, this provision is set to sunset at the end of 2025, at which time the law in effect prior to the Tax Cuts and Jobs Act of 2017 will return, absent additional legislation prior to then.
+Unlike many of the changes in the individual income tax provisions of the federal tax law which are set to sunset at the end of 2025, the change in federal income tax treatment of alimony is permanent, absent future legislative change.

 In addition to potentially changing the manner in which property settlement agreements are reached by divorcing spouses and their advisors, the net effect of this change in the tax law is that the de facto shifting of tax brackets (i.e., lower income taxes paid) will no longer occur.
 Beginning with divorces finalized (or modified) on or after January 1, 2019, the presumed higher tax-bracket spouse will lose an often significant deduction, and will no longer be able to shift a portion of his or her income tax burden to the presumed lower tax-bracket spouse.